Here’s a recipe for Grilled Pork and Vegetable Teriyaki Noodle Bowls that is a good one to make for an easy weeknight dinner.

 - In a medium saucepan, combine the pineapple juice, soy sauce, brown sugar, ginger and garlic powder.
 Stir and bring to a simmer.
 Combine the cornstarch and cold water in a separate bowl.
 Whisk the cornstarch mixture into the simmering soy sauce mixture.
 Continue to simmer and stir until thickened.
-Remove from heat, cover and set aside.
+Remove from heat, cover and set aside to cool.

 ASSEMBLE NOODLE BOWLS:

 - Toss hot noodles with teriyaki sauce.
 Divide the noodles between four bowls.
 Divide the pork and vegetables between the four bowls.
 Sprinkle with sesame seeds, for garnish.

 - *Time Saver Tip: Use store bought teriyaki sauce to toss with your noodles instead of making the homemade.
 You can also buy *fresh* udon noodles- they'll have a quicker cooking time.